Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 A 404 image can be optionally displayed instead of the "0" of "404".
 To do so, the ``image_404`` key in the US-Web handler state shall be set to the path of such image (possibly a symbolic link), relatively to the content root of the corresponding virtual host.

-In the context of the (default) US-Web static web handler, if such a ``images/404.png`` exists, it is automatically registered in ``image_404``.
+In the context of the (default) US-Web static web handler, if such a ``images/404.png`` file exists, it is automatically registered in ``image_404``.

 Site Customisation
 ==================

-As mentioned in the sections above, if there is a file (regular or symbolic link), from the content root of a hosted static website, in:
+As a summary of the sections above, if there is a file (regular or symbolic link), from the content root of a hosted static website, in:

--  ``common/default.css``, then this CSS will be used for all generated pages (ex: the one for errors such as 404 ones)
+-  ``common/default.css``, then this CSS will be used for all generated pages for that website (ex: the one for errors such as 404 ones)
 -  ``images/default-icon.png``, then this image will be used as an icon (the small image put on browser tabs next to their labels) for all generated pages
 -  ``images/404.png``, then this image will be used for the "0" in the main "404" label of the page denoting a content not found

-Each content root is expected to contain at least a (proper) ``index.html`` file (possibly a symbolic link).
+Each content root is expected to contain at least a (proper) ``index.html`` file (possibly as a symbolic link).